Kexplx/msg-audit-tool/README.md

 To run the unit tests do the following:

 1. (Linux only) Make sure to have Chrome/Chromium installed and the path to it in the `CHROME_BIN` environment variable.
-2. To start all unit tests use `ng test`.
+2. To start all unit tests use `npm run test`.

 Unit tests are written in the `.spec` files in each components directory.